2021 San Jose shooting: 2016 detainment

 An August 2016 memo by the United States Department of Homeland Security (DHS) described how, after taking a trip to the Philippines, Cassidy was detained by officers with U.S. Customs and Border Protection (CBP) for a secondary inspection.
 They subsequently found books about terrorism in his possession, along with a memo book filled with notes about his hatred of the VTA.
 He was asked whether he had problems with anyone at his workplace, and he said he did not.
-According to a DHS official, Cassidy was detained by the officers partly because of red flags regarding sex tourism, but nothing relating to sex tourism was found, and the detention did not result in an arrest or apparently any follow-up action.
+According to a DHS official, Cassidy was detained by the officers partly because of red flags regarding sex tourism, but nothing relating to sex tourism was found, and the detention did not result in an arrest or any follow-up action.

-A CBP report on the encounter, released in July 2021, revealed Cassidy had harbored "dark thoughts about harming" two specific people, whose names were redacted from the report; it is unclear if they were connected to VTA or among the shooting victims.
-However, the CBP agents apparently prioritized sex tourism in their questioning of Cassidy, noting "sex friendly" hotels that were mentioned in his writings and his text messages with women in the Philippines.
+A CBP report on the encounter, released in July 2021, revealed Cassidy had harbored "dark thoughts about harming" two specific people, whose names were redacted from the report.
+It is unclear if they were connected to VTA or among the shooting victims.
+The CBP agents prioritized sex tourism in their questioning of Cassidy; noting "sex friendly" hotels that were mentioned in his writings and his text messages with women in the Philippines.

-San Jose officials later said the authorities were not informed of the detainment by federal officials.
-John Sandweg, the former acting director of U.S. Immigration and Customs Enforcement, said that there is no procedure for customs officials to alert local law enforcement agencies about a U.S. citizen detained as a safety threat.
+San Jose officials later said the authorities had not been informed of the detainment by federal officials.
+John Sandweg, the former acting director of U.S. Immigration and Customs Enforcement, released a statement saying there is no procedure for customs officials to alert local law enforcement agencies about a U.S. citizen detained as a safety threat.
 Santa Clara County district attorney Jeffrey F. Rosen said that, had his office been alerted about Cassidy's detainment, they would have had enough evidence to obtain a gun violence restraining order and seize his weapons.